Biotechnology Research Assistants

 Postsecondary Education

-You will need at least an associate’s degree to work as a biotechnology research assistant, but a bachelor's degree or higher will open more opportunities.
+You will need at least an associate’s degree to work as a biotechnology research assistant, but a bachelors degree or higher will open more opportunities.
 Many employers require a bachelor’s degree.
 When you are in college, begin thinking about a specific biotechnology field you are interested in and take courses in that field.
 For example, if you are interested in working for a biopharmaceutical company, you should take classes in biotechnology, genetics, biology, and other science fields.
 Some positions require degrees beyond a bachelor’s degree so identify your ultimate career goal when planning your graduate education.

 Other Education or Training

-Continuing education opportunities in science and biotechnology are provided by the following organizations: American Society for Pharmacology and Experimental Therapeutics, American Society of Human Genetics, Biotechnology Industry Organization, and the Genetics Society of America.
+Continuing education opportunities in science and biotechnology are provided by the following organizations: American Society for Pharmacology and Experimental Therapeutics, American Society of Human Genetics, Biotechnology Innovation Organization, and the Genetics Society of America.
 Contact these organizations for more information.

 Certification, Licensing, and Special Requirements